Construction Program Guide

 FHWA policy prohibits the use of convict labor and material for projects located on Federal-aid highways.

-- Title 23 C.F.R.
-635.417 provides the FHWA's regulatory policy for convict produced materials.
+- 23 CFR 635.417 Convict produced materials (2021) provides the FHWA's regulatory policy for convict produced materials.
 Such materials are prohibited from use on the Federal-aid highway system, except that "Materials produced after July 1, 1991, by convict labor may only be incorporated in a Federal-aid highway construction project if such materials have been:

 - Produced by convicts who are on parole, supervised release, or probation from a prison or

 - Produced in a qualified prison facility and the cumulative annual production amount of such materials for use in Federal-aid highway construction does not exceed the amount of such materials produced in such facility for use in Federal-aid highway construction during the 12-month period ending July 1, 1987."

 - Applicability of Convict Labor Prohibition to Transportation Enhancement Projects (05/09/1996)